troycomi/snakemake-training/2_containers/README.md

 on a cluster with all dependencies installed, they may not be the correct version.

-To get this workflow running, we will add several singularity containers for all non-standard software.
+To get this workflow running, we will add singularity containers for all non-standard software (i.e. tools we don't expect on a base linux system).

 ## Container Basics
 Docker containers package a certain version of software with all the